 With the first, one senses his soul as particularly special and does not understand that this is the whole of Israel.
-And this is truly a flaw.
+And this is truly a flaw [cf. Einstein].
 With the second, the true light of the soul of Israel does not shine upon him with its entire power of illumination, but only partially, according to the degree he has purified himself by returning to the כְּלָל (kelal), whole.

 A spark of a soul—mystery of sparkling in the secret of permitted and forbidden; an individual soul—one part of 600,000, in the mystery of permanent completion, yet his flaw remains with him.
 This means that his body cannot receive the entire soul, and he senses himself as distinct, which causes him great sufferings of love.

 The content of the words is entirely bewildering: the same soul that was rewarded with purification immediately strives to increase the favor of the generation and receive for them, until she elevates the entire generation to her degree.
 This is the meaning of “Moses is equal to 600,000.”
-Because he was their Faithful Shepherd, he possessed the same holiness as that of the entire generation.
+Because he is their Faithful Shepherd, he possesses the same holiness as that of the entire generation.
 Understand this.

 At the time of the exodus from Egypt and the receiving of the Torah, the soul of Moses our teacher, peace be upon him, appeared.
 And in the seven conquests, the soul of Joshua, and in the building of the Temple, the soul of King Solomon.
 Understand this.
 This does not refer to the aforementioned individual souls, but rather according to the rule that we said before, that the spiritual is indivisible.
-When one is rewarded with a soul, immediately he is rewarded with the soul of the whole of Israel, according to one’s merit and place however.
-Hence, at a time when he is rewarded with these wonders, he receives within himself the abundance of the soul in that revelation, hence the name of the master of that revelation is upon him, literally.
+When one is rewarded with a soul, immediately he is rewarded with the soul of the whole of Israel, according to his merit and position however.
+Hence, at a time when he is rewarded with these wonders, he receives within himself the abundance of the soul in that disclosure, hence the name of the master of that disclosure is upon him, literally.

-For this reason, there is no special vessel for drawing down that perfection, but anyone who cleanses and purifies himself is worthy of drawing down the revelation of מַלְכוּת (malkhut), Kingship, in the world and will be called King David, literally.
+For this reason, there is no special vessel for drawing down that perfection, but anyone who cleanses and purifies himself is worthy of drawing down the revelation of מַלְכוּת (malkhut), Kingship, in the world and will be called King David—literally.
 This is the mystery of [Sanctification of the Moon:] “David, King of Israel lives and will endure” (BT Rosh ha-Shanah 25a), for he has not died at all.
 And his vessel is found within each and every person of Israel.
 This is not so with the soul of Moses, which is found only among the wise disciples of the generation, as well as in prophets and priests.
 And this is the mystery of “A king that dies, all of Israel are worthy of kingship.”

-This is because they were all only preparation for this perfection.
-Hence, even that individual soul must experience [lit., taste] everything, and he will acquire his world in an hour [cf. M Avot 4:22: “He (Rabbi Ya’aqov) used to say: Better one hour of repentance and good deeds in this world than all the life in the world to come.
+This is because they were all but preparation for this perfection.
+Hence, even that individual soul must experience [lit., taste] everything, and he will acquire his world in an hour [cf. M Avot 4:22: “(Rabbi Ya’aqov) used to say: Better one hour of repentance and good deeds in this world than all the life in the world to come.
 Better one hour of bliss in the world to come than the whole life of this world”; BT Berakhot 17a: “May you see your world in your lifetime”].
 This is due to the ability of that generation to drawn down the crown of His kingship, blessed be He, which includes the whole: “All are dependent on the master of wheat [i.e., the master of Torah who knows how to determine authentic traditions]” (BT Berakhot 64a–b; Bava Batra 145a–b), and each and every element is bound to him.
 Understand this.